 Science experiments and activities are included in all volumes, and you are referred to other books for additional science reading at each level.
 Science notebooking assignments are added beginning with Bigger Hearts, while recording data and observations with lab work are added at upper levels.
 In the elementary grades, science focuses on fewer topics per year than we typically find in textbooks, but science lessons do a great job of covering those topics interestingly and in-depth with plenty of observation and experimentation.

 For the youngest levels, hands-on math activities are given in the manuals, then assignments are made from Singapore Math books at the appropriate level.
-Heart of Dakota also offers Exploring Creation with Math and Math with Confidence for some of the elementary grades.
-Upper elementary through junior high levels drop the hands-on activities for math but continue to provide Singapore Math schedules plus schedules for Principles of Mathematics Book 1 and Book 2.
-Math assignments are very specific with alternative page assignments at the back of the book for the different levels of Singapore Math books that you might be using.
-(Some other math programs are recommended as alternatives, and you can substitute any other math program if you prefer.)
+Heart of Dakota also offers courses from Exploring Creation with Math, Math with Confidence, and several other options for math.
+Programs for middle school drop the hands-on activities.
+Math assignments are very specific, with alternative page assignments at the back of the book for the different levels of Singapore Math books that you might be using.
+While schedules for some math programs are included in the Heart of Dakota volumes, most other math programs purchased through them come with schedules.
+(You can always substitute any other math program if you prefer.)

 Little Hands to Heaven